 1. KEEP BLOOD SUGAR STABLE

-Possibly the most important rule of all, because if your blood sugar is stable then you won’t be on that roller coaster of sugar cravings.
-To keep your blood sugars stable always eat low GI foods, which means no refined sugars or carbohydrates, and food combining correctly.
-Making sure you eat proteins, low GI carbohydrates, and a little fat at the same meal or snack, will all help slow down those sugars.
+Possibly the most important rule of all because if your blood sugar is stable then you won’t be on that roller coaster of sugar cravings.
+To keep your blood sugars stable always eat low GI foods, which means no refined sugars or carbohydrates, and try to food combine correctly.
+Making sure you eat proteins, low GI carbohydrates, and a little fat at every meal or snack, will all help slow down those sugars.